LOST-STATS/lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.md

 * and also year (which we'll add manually with i.year)
 * and standard errors clustered by name_number xtreg earnings_med prop_working i.year, fe vce(cluster name_number)

+* Now, let's demonstrate the same regression with reghdfe.
+* Install the package first if necessary.
+* ssc install reghdfe

 * For reghdfe we don't need to xtset the data.
 Let's undo that xtset, clear